justinsherman/justinsherman.github.io/README.md

 Robert Morgus and I created the first robust framework for liberal-democratic policymakers to understand the global Internet.
 The full paper, "[The Idealized Internet vs. Internet Realities (Version 1.0)](https://s3.amazonaws.com/newamericadotorg/documents/The_Idealized_Internet_vs._Internet_Realities_Version_1.0_2018-07-25_203930.pdf)," lays out our framework, analyzes competing international visions of the global Internet, and discusses the shortfalls and tensions in those visions.
 See our corresponding op-ed for [_New America Weekly_](https://www.newamerica.org/weekly/edition-213/tale-two-internets/) and [_Pacific Standard_](https://psmag.com/news/protecting-an-open-internet).

 Deb Crawford and I created the first comprehensive assessment of all U.S. federal IoT security and privacy policies.
-Read the paper in [_Journal of Cyber Policy_](https://www.tandfonline.com/doi/full/10.1080/23738871.2018.1514061) and our feature in [_POLITICO_](https://www.politico.com/newsletters/morning-cybersecurity/2018/09/04/whats-next-for-data-breach-legislation-329005).
+Read the paper in [_Journal of Cyber Policy_](https://www.tandfonline.com/doi/full/10.1080/23738871.2018.1514061).
+Also see our feature in [_POLITICO_](https://www.politico.com/newsletters/morning-cybersecurity/2018/09/04/whats-next-for-data-breach-legislation-329005) and my attached op-ed for [_Defense One_](https://www.defenseone.com/ideas/2018/08/internet-things-national-security-problem/150301/?oref=d-river).